snajder-r/nanopore/README.md

 * Merges bam files per sample (since sniffles needs to be able to count evidence for SVs)
 * Performs SV-calling using sniffles

+## Software requirements

+These are what I am using, but newer should also work:

+* python3.6
+  * pandas
+  * numpy
+  * h5py
+* nanopolish 0.11.1

+Optionally:

+* tombo
+* guppy
+* megalodon
+* sniffles

 ## Data structure:

 Please provide input data in the following structure.
 You only need to provide the *guppy* folder for the Nanopolish pipeline.